Rakshitha-nayak/Talk-Bot/README.md

 # Talk-Bot
 Talk-Bot is a voice assistant in python using speech recognition and pyttsx3 packages.
+For this program you will need a working microphone.
 -It can tell you the current date and time.
 -It can send emails on your behalf.
 -It can play music for you.